Joaogmbd/uvvspray/README.md

-This tool was made as a PoC to a resource that may be already secured.Dont share, dont use.
+[Update 16.08.23]
+A fix was made to the endpoint so IDOR is not a thing anymore.
+This script is now public.